CashStar/reify/README.md

 * allow you to build the client in isolation
 * make it easy to go from development to production

 It's set up with TDD in mind and is configured with hot module reloading enabled for a painless developer experience.
-It also includes a few demo apps that you can examine and learn from.
+It also includes a simple demo app that you can examine and learn from.

 ### Core libraries
 * [Babel](https://babeljs.io/) lets us use future JS language features now